 Envisioned future land uses are illustrated as Urban Place Designations on Map 3 and are summarized here for convenience.
-Please see the Village and Housing Chapters for additional details.
+Please see the OCP and the Village and Housing sections of this plan for additional details.

 Urban Place Designations envision future land uses and development forms, if a property redevelops.
 This summary is for convenience only.
 Please see the Official Community Plan bylaw for the most current and accurate Urban Place Designations throughout the city.
 To understand the specific uses and densities that are permitted to occur on any given site today, please see the Zoning Bylaw.